Alan's Trail Report

 Center Tunxis Hike is now shorter and should be done as 2 “out & back” hikes from the north

 Please check back for future Trail Report updates.

 The beauty of hiking the CCC Triple Crown is that it is designed for an individual, family,

 or group to do on their own.
 Most of these hikes are half day loops that require just one car

 to drive to the trailhead.
 The trail map and description can be placed on your cell phone.
 By

 reading the text you will know the miles, vertical feet, and hiking time to plan each hike.

 The BLT also does group hikes for the VMC.
 These hikes are normally loop hikes less

 than 4.0 miles long, that are completed in under 3 hours.
 These hikes are limited to a group

-of 12 and registration is requested.
-Check the BLT web site for VMC hikes.
+crisis.
+Check the BLT web site for future VMC hikes.